 Build dens.
 Spot wildlife.
 Make natural art.
-We've got plenty of ideas to help families enjoy woods all year round.
+We've got plenty of ideas to help families enjoy woods and the great outdoors all year round.

 Five woodland activities to try with your family

 We believe woods are the world's best playgrounds.
 They spark imaginations, inspire a love of the natural world and help to create happy memories you'll have for a lifetime.

 1. Build a den

 Whether you're building a shelter to protect you from the elements or a secret hide where you can watch wildlife, den building is a fun activity the whole family can enjoy together.
 Not sure where to start?
 Read our den building guide to discover our top tips.